Contracting Cone

 R&D Agreements

-CSO procedures are also used to award non-FAR based agreements.
-Specific limitations and requirements apply when using the CSO evaluation procedures and is dependent upon the non-FAR based strategy selected.
+CSO procedures may also used to award agreements.
+Specific limitations and requirements apply when using the CSO evaluation procedures and is dependent upon the strategy selected (e.g., Prototype Other Transactions under 10 U.S.C. §4022).

 Common Applications